In the Mood with Tyrone Davis

 In the Mood with Tyrone Davis is a Tyrone Davis album released in 1979.
-This was his fourth Columbia Records release.
+It was his fourth Columbia Records release.

+Critical reception

+The Oakland Post wrote that Davis "artfully weaves his way through a beautiful array of ballads, pop tunes and disco funk."

 Singles

 The album's lead single, "In the Mood", peaked at No. 6 on the Billboard Hot Soul Singles chart.
-The follow up, "Ain't Nothing I Can Do", reached No. 72 on the soul singles chart.
+The follow-up, "Ain't Nothing I Can Do", reached No. 72 on the soul singles chart.